 - Governing Law; Venue.
 This Agreement and any SOW will be governed by, and construed according to, the laws of the state of Texas.
-You hereby irrevocably consent to the exclusive jurisdiction and venue of the state courts in Harris County, Texas, for any and all claims and causes of action arising from or related to this Agreement.
+You hereby irrevocably consent to the exclusive jurisdiction and venue of Harris County, Texas, for any and all claims and causes of action arising from or related to this Agreement.

 - No Third Party Beneficiaries.
 The Parties have entered into this Agreement solely for their own benefit.
 They intend no third party to be able to rely upon or enforce this Agreement or any part of this Agreement.